TheLogicalNights/Community-Portal/README.md

   -No need to add 1day 5hours etc (Done)
 - Wrong sigin attempts should alert with appropriate messages(swal) (Done)
 - optimize card image for all resolutions
+- after profile setup the profile page shows errors

+      Notice: Trying to access array offset on value of type null in E:\xampp\htdocs\Febina\Members-Portal\profile.php on line 66

+      Notice: Trying to access array offset on value of type null in E:\xampp\htdocs\Febina\Members-Portal\profile.php on line 68

+      Notice: Trying to access array offset on value of type null in E:\xampp\htdocs\Febina\Members-Portal\profile.php on line 76

+      Notice: Trying to access array offset on value of type null in E:\xampp\htdocs\Febina\Members-Portal\profile.php on line 79

 # For Refactoring